chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/rolebinding-terraform-gh/index.md

 The final block puts all this information together to create the rolebindings for each member of the team.

 ```
-resource "chainguard_rolebinding" "cg-bindings" {
+resource "chainguard_rolebinding" "cg-binding" {
-  for_each = data.chainguard_identity.team_ids
+  for_each = toset(local.filtered_identities)
-  identity = each.value.id
+  identity = each.value
   group	= "$CHAINGUARD_GROUP"
   role     = data.chainguard_roles.viewer.items[0].id
 }
 ```

-This `resource` block iterates through the list of Chainguard identities created by the `team_ids` block, assigns each one to the IAM group specified by the `group` argument, and binds each identity to the `viewer` role.
+This `resource` block iterates through the filtered list of Chainguard identities created by the `locals` block, assigns each one to the IAM group specified by the `group` argument, and binds each identity to the `viewer` role.
 Here, the `group` argument is set to the `CHAINGUARD_GROUP` variabile you created at the start of this guide.

 Create the `rolebindings.tf` file with the following command.